Our History Program

 Academic Publications and Presentations

-In my experience, the best teachers I have had are those who have been active and interested in their particular fields of research, and so I remain committed to my academic research as a way to enliven and benefit student engagement in the classroom.
+In my experience, the best professors I have known are those who have been active and interested in their particular fields of research, and so I remain committed to my academic research as a way to enliven and benefit student engagement in the classroom.
 Below are a few of my publications and conference presentations from recent years.

 Books